-Membership in CCPA is available to paralegals, students and others through a variety of options.
+Membership in CCPA is available to paralegals, students, and others through a variety of options.
 CCPA adheres to the requirements of the California Alliance of Paralegal Associations and Business and Professions Code section 6450, et seq.
-Download Form or print a membership application.
-Send completed application with appropriate dues to CCPA, P.O.
+Send completed application with appropriate documentation and dues to CCPA, P.O.
 Box 93 San Luis Obispo, CA 93406.

 General membership meetings are held the first Wednesday, every other month, in various locations around San Luis Obispo with guest speakers on a variety of topics of interest to the members.

 - CCPA members receive discounts on educational programs; scholarships are available for qualifying students enrolled in a paralegal program and for members wishing to attend an MCLE program;

 - Members receive the NewsBrief, the bi-monthly newsletter containing articles of interest to paralegals;

 - Employment referral services are available to employers and those seeking employment;

 - CCPA members enjoy the benefits of membership offered by the California Alliance of Paralegal Associations (CAPA) www.caparalegal.org, including an annual educational conference where MCLE credits are earned.

 Voting members are paralegals who meet the requirements of Business & Professions Code section 6450, et seq. and certify that their work is reviewed and approved by a licensed attorney.
 Annual dues are $60.

 Associate members are members who are not students and do not meet the requirements of a voting member.
 Associate members do not have voting status.
 Annual dues are $50.

 Student members must certify that they are enrolled in a paralegal training program that meets the requirements of Business & Professions Code section 6450(c)(1) or (2).
 Student members do not have voting status.
 Annual dues are $25.